IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > The previous command only declares the shared folder in the workspace, but does not share it with anybody.

-To share with a user, group, or workspace, use the `with` parameter with the name of a entity to share with (non-empty value).
+To share with a user, group, or workspace, use the `with` parameter with the name of a resource to share with (non-empty value).
 The `"with"` parameter will perform a lookup, and set fields `access_type` and `access_id` accordingly.
 The native fields `access_type` and `access_id` can also be used, instead of `with`.